Home - Arbroath Football Club Ambassadors

 As a club we are very fortunate to have support not only on the terraces week after week but also individuals and companies who are known throughout the world.

-We are delighted to announce our very first two Arbroath Football Club Ambassadors who have been invited and accepted this new role.
+We were delighted to announce our two very first Arbroath Football Club Ambassadors.

-Jonny O’Mara is 22 years of age and currently playing on the ATP World Tennis Circuit and is currently ranked 158th in the world for Doubles.
-This weekend he was part of the GB University Team which beat the 5-time Champions, USA, in the final for the very first time.
+Jonny was part of the GB University Team who beat the 5-time Champions, USA, in the final for the very first time.

 Jonny grew up in Arbroath attending Arbroath High School and follows the Lichties, often representing by wearing his Arbroath top.